-The bottom line is that virtually every businesses benefits from improved search engine visibility.
+The bottom line is that virtually every business benefits from improved search engine visibility.
 In fact, about 90% of web pages generate no traffic at all from Google searches — if you don’t currently do SEO, you can guarantee your website is part of that statistic.

 This is a vital statistic because, while your website may get some traffic through social media, word-of-mouth, or pay-per-click ads, organic search drives more traffic to websites than any other digital marketing channel.
 According to recent data, search engine results deliver 68% of trackable website traffic.
 Unclear about what SEO services?
 Click here.

 Part 2: How Can an SEO Agency Help My Business?

 By optimizing site architecture, content, and links, an agency can help you rank higher on search engine results pages (SERPs), generating: